 Once you have had your fill of these two iconic sites within the city of Cusco, we will be driving you to the outskirts of the city.
 Here we will begin the tour at Sacsayhuaman.
 It is a massive fortress built entirely of massive stones each weighing over a ton.
 It is still a mystery how the Incas transported these stones here.

 Our next stop will be in Q’enqo.
 This site was used for scarification and mummification of corpses.

 We will then visit Tambomachay.
 This was more like a spa to the political elites of Incas.
-There are series of canals which are fed by water from the nearby Timpuc river.
+There are series of canals through which water from the nearby Timpuc river flows.
 Even today you will be able to see the water flowing through these canals.

 We will then visit Puca Pucara.
-In Quechua, it means ref rock.
-It is named after the colour of the rock at sunset.
+In Quechua, it means red rock.
+It gets its name after the colour of the rock at sunset.
 This was the watch tower of Incan military.

 Ending the tour, we will be driving you back to Cusco city.
 We will be dropping you off at Plaza Regocijo, a block away from Cusco’s main square – Plaza de Armas.